srkitchelpainter/sk-traction/README.md

 1. System Templates
 If a template is going to be the base template for other templates, make sure it is only used for this purpose.
-Don’t make your system templates inherit from each other.
-Don’t make any items use these templates directly.
+DonÂ’t make your system templates inherit from each other.
+DonÂ’t make any items use these templates directly.
 Used for templates which form the fields of one section of another template.

 2. Data Templates